pskgokul/project-help/readme.md

 ## How to submit

-Submit your document formatted as a Markdown file on Github contained in its own folder.
+Submit your document formatted as a `.zip` (if you included images) or `.md` (if not).

-For this, you will use "Github" flavored markdown, as it is called.
+## Formatting

+Use "Github" flavored markdown, which is a slightly more powerful version of usual markdown.
+The file extension is usually `.md`.
 You can include equations in usual LaTeX-like way, $Ax=b$, or like this
 $$Ax=b.$$
 You can also include images.
-Pseudocode in included via backticks, like this
+Pseudocode in included via triple backticks, like this
 ```
 Pseudocode
 Can